aws/aws-northstar/packages/ui/README.md

 Whether you are a developer or a designer, NorthStar will help you delight your customers from inception to prototype.

-NorthStar v2 improves upon the previous version by leveraging [Cloudscape Design System](https://cloudscape.design/) and with updates to the existing components with new features that make even better the development experience.
+NorthStar v2 improves upon the previous version by leveraging [Cloudscape Design System](https://cloudscape.design/) and with updates to the existing components with new features that make the development experience even better.

 ## Before you start